MBrancoLab/PAtChER/README.md

 patcher -g tests/data/test_genome.fa -r1 tests/data/ESC4_R1_sample.fq -r2 tests/data/ESC4_R2_sample.fq -o tests/data/output.bam -b
 ```

-## Unpair alignments
+## Output

+PAtChER outputs data in standard SAM/BAM format.
+One specific field is added (PO:A) that defines the type of alignment for each read:
+* u - uniquely aligned read for which both ends aligned
+* s - uniquely aligned read for which only one end aligned
+* r - region-based alignment, where a non-unique end aligns once within the defined distance from the unique end
+* p - proximity-based alignment, where the nearest hit within the defined distance from the unique end is chosen

-From paired-end HiChIP data, PAtChER essentially produces single-end ChIP-seq alignments.
+From paired-end HiChIP data, PAtChER produces single-end ChIP-seq alignments.
 Although the pairing information is preserved and could be useful, unpairing reads may be necessary for correct processing of the output in downstream applications (e.g., to generate bigwig tracks).
-For this purpose, the PAtChER SAM/BAM output may be processed by the unpair.py tool:
+For this purpose, the PAtChER SAM/BAM output can be processed using the unpair.py tool:

 ```
 usage: unpair [-h] -i <sam/bam> -o <sam/bam> [-u]